 A Plain-Text Editor test doesn’t require any code.
 This design makes it easy for technical and nontechnical teammates to own testing by writing tests in a freeform language.
-Each test step includes a tester instructiontester instruction - An action required to complete a step. and a tester confirmationtester confirmation - The expected result of a completed action.
-Framed as a Yes/No question, such as “Are you taken to a page with a Welcome title?”.
+Each test step includes a tester instruction and a tester confirmation.

 A good rule of thumb is to use Plain-Text Editor tests for the parts of your product that are unstable.
 For example, let’s say you’re in the middle of introducing a new design language, or you’re just starting to build out a given area.
 In these cases, a human tester is more forgiving; they understand ambiguities.